Package insert / product label

 Published clinical studies evaluating the use of methotrexate in children and adolescents (i.e., patients 2 to 16 years of age) with JRA demonstrated safety comparable to that observed in adults with rheumatoid arthritis (see CLINICAL PHARMACOLOGY, ADVERSE REACTIONS and DOSAGE AND ADMINISTRATION.)

-Methotrexate injectable formulations containing the preservative benzyl alcohol are not recommended for use in neonates.
-There have been reports of fatal "gasping syndrome" in neonates (children less than one month of age) following the administration of intravenous solutions containing the preservative benzyl alcohol.
+Use the preservative-free formulation of methotrexate in neonates.
+There have been reports of fatal “gasping syndrome” in neonates (children less than one month of age) following the administration of intravenous solutions containing the preservative benzyl alcohol.
 Symptoms include a striking onset of gasping respiration, hypotension, bradycardia, and cardiovascular collapse.

 Organ System Toxicity